Constitution of Bangladesh: Judicial review

 The Constitution does not specifically mention the term judicial review, but Article 102 allows writ petitions to be filed at the High Court Division for reviewing laws, the actions and policies of authorities and lower court proceedings.
 Articles 7(2), 26, 44(1) & 102 are considered to indirectly support the system of judicial review.
+Therefore, unlike the US Constitution, there is no countermajoritarian difficulty in the Constitution of Bangladesh.

+Criticism of the Constitution of Bangladesh

+The Constitution of Bangladesh, since its adoption in 1972, has repeatedly come under criticism for its failure to build institutionalism in governance and politics, safeguard human rights, and ensure the independence of the judiciary and the legislature from the executive.
+Many denounced the Constitution for facilitating authoritarian tendencies and labelled it as a "fascist constitution."

 Constitutional reform

-Dr. Kamal Hossain, who is described as the “father of the Bangladeshi Constitution”, has been an ardent supporter of reforming the document to reflect the values of the 21st century.
+Dr. Kamal Hossain, who is described as the "father of the Bangladeshi Constitution", has been an ardent supporter of reforming the document to reflect the values of the 21st century.
 Hossain has blamed amendments during military rule for eroding the Constitution's principles.
-Justice Muhammad Habibur Rahman, a former Chief Justice and interim prime minister, proposed that a Constitution Commission be formed to explore the prospects for Constitutional reform.
+Justice Muhammad Habibur Rahman, a former Chief Justice and chief advisor to the caretaker government, proposed that a Constitution Commission be formed to explore the prospects for Constitutional reform.

-A. T. M. Shamsul Huda, a former Chief Election Commissioner, has called for a Constitutional amendment to ensure "checks and balances" and the separation of powers.
+A. T. M. Shamsul Huda, former Chief Election Commissioner, has called for a Constitutional amendment to ensure "checks and balances" and the separation of powers.

+Following the recent July uprising in Bangladesh, a fresh debate has arisen over constitutional reform.
+Professor Ali Riaz, who leads the Interim Government's Constitutional Reform Commission, and Rifat Hasan, have both advocated for creating a new constitution.
+Riaz asserts that rewriting the constitution is vital to restoring democratic institutions, even if it necessitates forming a Constitutional Assembly.
+Rifat Hasan contends that the current constitution has lost its ethical authority to its citizens, particularly in the context of the July uprising, making it necessary to adopt a new one.
+He has suggested forming an all-party Guardian Council to ensure broad participation in the drafting and adopting process.
+This council would draft the constitution and, after approval, present it for adoption via a referendum.
+However, senior lawyer Z. I. Khan Panna has voiced opposition to the idea, warning that abolishing the constitution now could lead to future repeals within the next decade or two.

+The nine members who were tasked with reforming the Constitution of Bangladesh: